fbmrk/iotjs/docs/devs/IoT.js-Module-Generator.md

 ##### `char*/char[]`

-If there is global pointer to a char, its value could be `null` or a `String`.
+If there is global pointer to a char, its value can be `null` or a `String`.

 ```c
 char * c_ptr;